 As with all Briggs & Riley suitcases, this one is also protected by their lifetime warranty.
 So if at any point down the line you get any cracks in the hard case (which are actually really, really common in hardside luggage) or manage to snap a wheel off, you’ll get your bag fixed or get a replacement for free.
 The lifetime warranty is especially useful because hardside suitcases are more likely to break eventually.

 So if you’re a business traveler who’s looking for a classy and reliable hardside suitcase, the Sympatico will be an excellent choice when it comes to hardside luggage.
-Quality-wise, it’s really similar to the Chester Minima, with the latter costing much less since Briggs & Riley’s warranty is unmatchable.

 Best-Looking Hardside Carry-On: Briggs & Riley Torq Hardside Carry-On